Falling Creek Camp

 Housing

 Male camp counselors live in a cabin with one other counselor and about eight campers.
 In addition to their activity instruction, male counselors will have an assortment of responsibilities related to the management of their cabin.
 Female camp counselors also serve as activity staff, but don’t live in cabins with the campers, and are responsible instead for organizational tasks during the times that male staff are busy with their cabins.
+Outdoor Adventure staff live in cabins with campers when not on their overnight trips.
 Trip Leaders are responsible for the planning and logistics of outdoor adventure trips, and do not live in a cabin with campers

 Skills Needed

 Our mission states that we exist to shepherd the journey of personal growth through love and adventure.
-Staff must be dedicated to live by the Falling Creek Code.
+Staff must be dedicated to live by the Falling Creek Code, a set of enduring traditional values that provides the framework for this growth.
+We are always looking for staff that exemplify the characteristics of our Code, which include Warrior Spirit, Servants Heart, Moral Compass, and Positive Attitude.

 Patient.
 Flexible.
 Team Player.
 Genuinely Enthusiastic.
 Friendly.
 Eager to Grow.
 Open to Offer and Receive Feedback.
 Able to Think on Your Feet.
 Good Decision Maker.
 Hard Working.
 Get-It-Done Attitude.